kumahq/kuma-website/app/_src/policies/meshtrace.md

 {{site.mesh_product_name}} currently supports the following trace exposition formats:

-- `zipkin` traces in this format can be sent to [many different tracing backends](https://github.com/openzipkin/openzipkin.github.io/issues/65)
+- `Zipkin` traces in this format can be sent to [many different tracing backends](https://github.com/openzipkin/openzipkin.github.io/issues/65)
-- `datadog`
+- `Datadog`

 {% warning %}
 Services still need to be instrumented to preserve the trace chain across requests made across different services.

-You can instrument with a language library of your choice ([for zipkin](https://zipkin.io/pages/tracers_instrumentation) and [for datadog](https://docs.datadoghq.com/tracing/setup_overview/setup/java/?tab=containers)).
+You can instrument with a language library of your choice ([for Zipkin](https://zipkin.io/pages/tracers_instrumentation) and [for Datadog](https://docs.datadoghq.com/tracing/setup_overview/setup/java/?tab=containers)).
 For HTTP you can also manually forward the following headers:

 - `x-request-id`